MyLA Instructor Guide

 3. Click My Learning Analytics in the Course Navigation to initiate the syncing process.

-4. The MyLA menu item will now be available for you and your students.
+4. MyLA will now be available for you and your students through the Course Navigation.

 Tips

-• When MyLA is first enabled, there will be a delay before students can view meaningful results, as MyLA data gets updated every 24 hours.
+• There will be an initial delay before you and your students can view meaningful results, as MyLA data gets updated every 24 hours.
 It's good to let your students know about this delay.
-The time at which the data was last refreshed is noted beneath each dashboard.
+The time at which the data was last refreshed is noted beneath each visualization.

 Enable or disable MyLA visualizations for your students

-MyLA gives students insights into their engagement with your Canvas course content, encouraging them toward behaviours that can improve academic outcomes.
-Two dashboards are available, and you can choose which are appropriate for your course.
+MyLA gives students insights into their engagement with your Canvas course content, encouraging them toward behaviour that can improve academic outcomes.
+Two visualizations are available, and you can choose what is appropriate for your course.

 1. In your Canvas course, click My Learning Analytics in the Canvas Navigation.